wilkens-teaching/info3350-f20/README.md

 #### Harassment and respect

 All students are entitled to respect from course staff and from their fellow students.
-All course staff are entitled to respect from students and from fellow staff members.
+All staff are entitled to respect from students and from fellow staff members.
 Violations of this principle, whether large or small, will not be tolerated.

-Respect means that your ideas are taken seriously, that you feel welcome in the classroom, and that are treated as a full, co-equal member of the class.
+Respect means that your ideas are taken seriously, that you feel welcome in class settings (including in study groups and online fora), and that you are treated as a full, co-equal member of the class.
 Harassment describes any action, intentional or otherwise, that abridges the respect owed to every member of the class.

 If you experience harassment in any form, or if you would like to discuss your experience in the class, please see me in office hours or contact me by email.
 The university also has reporting and counseling resources available, including those for [sexual harassment](https://gradschool.cornell.edu/policies/sexual-misconduct-including-harassment/) and for [other bias incidents](https://gradschool.cornell.edu/diversity-inclusion/reporting-bias/).